deferet/exam-crack/README.md

 ### Frontend Setup

-* Navigate to the frontend directory
+* Navigate to the frontend directory:

     ```bash
     cd frontend